rails-girls-summer-of-code/summer-of-code/guide/coaching-company.md

 could do with your support.

 <h2 id="q6">How To Become A Coaching Company</h2>

+First, register yourself and your coaches here: <a href="http://teams.railsgirlssummerofcode.org">teams.railsgirlssummerofcode.org</a>

 A good starting point is to reach out your local
 <a href="http://railsgirls.com/">Rails Girls chapter</a>, and development